 The ever-evolving challenges facing corporate boards prompt periodic updates to a snapshot of what is expected from the board of directors of a public company-not just the legal rules, or the principles published by institutional investors and various corporate and investor associations, but also the aspirational "best practices" that have come to have equivalent influence on board and company behavior.
-The coronavirus pandemic and resulting recession, combined with the wide embrace of ESG, stakeholder governance and sustainable long-term investment strategies by the Business Roundtable, the World Economic Forum, the British Academy, BlackRock, Vanguard, State Street and other investors and asset managers is a decisive inflection point in the responsibilities of the board of directors of companies.
-The statement of corporate purpose by the World Economic Forum is a concise and cogent reflection of the current thinking of most of the leading corporations, institutional investors, asset managers and their organizations, so too governments and regulators outside the United States:
+The coronavirus pandemic and resulting economic turbulence, combined with the wide embrace of ESG, stakeholder governance and sustainable long-term investment strategies, is propelling a decisive inflection point in the responsibilities of boards of directors.
+The 2020 statement of corporate purpose by the World Economic Forum is a concise and cogent reflection of the current thinking of most of the leading corporations, institutional investors, asset managers and their organizations, as well as governments and regulators outside the United States: